Scalr/terraform-provider-scalr/docs/resources/scalr_provider_configuration.md

 # scalr_provider_configuration Resource

-Provider configuration helps organizations to manage providers' secrets in a centralized way from a single place.
+A provider configuration helps organizations manage provider secrets in a centralized way.
-It natively supports the management of the major providers like Scalr, AWS, AzureRM, and Google Cloud Platform.
-But also, allows registering any custom provider.
-Please have a look at basic usage examples for each provider type.
+It natively supports the management of the major providers like Scalr, AWS, AzureRM, and Google Cloud Platform, but also allows registering any custom provider.
+Please have a look at the basic usage examples for each provider type.

 ## Basic Usage